xijiang/xyBnG-examples/README.md

 # Package xyBnG examples

+## Introduction

 This repository contains examples of the package `xyBnG`.
 The package `xyBnG` is a Julia package for simulations of complicate breeding schemes.
 The package xyBnG is available at https://github.com/xijiang/xyBnG.jl.

 I haven't register it as a standard Julia package yet.
 This will be done when I feel comfortable with the package.
 You can add it by the URL of the package repository.

 This repo, i.e., `xyBnG_examples`, contains examples of using the package `xyBnG`.
 One need to install the package `xyBnG` before running these examples.

+The files here come and go.
+'Good' examples will be moved to the package repository.

 ## `pgsnp.jl`